A brief history of the company…

 2013.
 The introduction of two Xerox J75 Colour Presses featuring EFI EX Servers and ES-2000 Spectrophotometers for superior digital colour management signifies a giant leap forward in digital print quality.

 2014.
 Bakes & Lord Ltd is sold by the Woodhead family after 36 prosperous years.
 Outside investors from Scotland complete the purchase and take control of the company on the 8th September 2014.
-New ownership brings policy changes to Bakes & Lord Ltd. The management implements a different financial structure to accounting and cashflow.
+New ownership brings policy changes to Bakes & Lord Ltd. The New owners implements a different financial structure to accounting and cashflow.

 2015.
 Bakes & Lord Ltd suffers large financial loss in the first year under new ownership.
 On 11th December 2015 the decision is made to cease trading and all staff dismissed.
 Bakes & Lord Ltd enters administration.